nebo56/3pUTR-derived-RNAs/README.md

 # 3pUTR-derived-RNAs
-Package of scripts that were used in the following study: "Abundant capped RNAs are derived from mRNA cleavage at 3’UTR G-Quadruplexes".
+This repository contains the scripts used to produce the figures for the following study: "Abundant capped RNAs are derived from mRNA cleavage at 3’UTR G-Quadruplexes".

 ./CAGE-seq_processing/ corresponds to all CAGE (K562, HeLa) samples